Charvel Surfcaster

 The Charvel Surfcaster is a model of electric guitar designed and produced in the early 1990s by the Charvel/Jackson guitar company.
-The Surfcaster was manufactured in Japan at the Chushin Gakki factory as were all the import Charvel guitars in this era.1991 Charvel Import Guitars.
+The Surfcaster was manufactured in Japan at the Chushin Gakki factory as were all the import Charvel guitars in this era.
 In addition the Charvel Jackson Guitar company released the Surfcaster in 1991 with advertising and public relations featuring Steve Cropper as an official endorsee.
 The Surfcaster has been considered a boutique style guitar that employs many retro styles from leading manufacturers of the fifties and sixties.
 These design aspects make it significantly different from other models by Charvel/Jackson that focused mainly on the hard rock guitarist.

 The Surfcaster was picked as a "Pawn Shop Prize" by Guitar Player magazine in July 2003.

 Sound and playability

 The Surfcaster guitar is typically known for its twang and was originally targeted to the Surf Rock and Country music guitar player.
 The low output Chandler lipstick pickups contribute to the open airy sound.
 Later models with humbucker pickups appealed to Metal and Pop guitarists.